ifIMust/srsr/README.md

 # srsr
-A Really Simple Service Registry
+Really Simple Service Registry

 ## Description
 srsr is a service registry written in Go.
+Its purpose is to allow microservices to find each other.
-The primary goals are easy setup, and easy client implementation. srsr uses [Gin](https://gin-gonic.com/) to offer a fast HTTP-based API.
+The primary goals are easy setup, and easy client implementation.

+srsr uses [Gin](https://gin-gonic.com/) to offer an HTTP-based API.
 It's very trusting; it does little to no validation to prevent abuse.

+Clients are provided for Go and Python projects.
 By default, clients are expected to send a heartbeat every 30 seconds, or they will be deregistered.
+The provided clients are configured to send a heartbeat every 20 seconds.

 ## Usage
 There is no binary package at this time, so the Go compiler is required.